 I recently came across an interesting comparison of two middle school reading lists.
 The author, Annie Holmquist, compared a list from 1908 with a current list from the same state on the basis of time period, thematic elements, and reading level.
 The first list is packed with excellent books I enjoyed as a child (no, I wasn’t reading them in 1908!), and books that I have discovered and enjoyed in the years since.
 I would consider all of the 1908 selections to be delightful, engaging reading that should be well within the reach of a middle-school student.
 Virtually any of them would make an excellent family read-aloud.

 I remember my own outrage in high school literature class when I found that our reading was not Shakespeare, Austen, or Twain, but rather S. E. Hinton’s The Outsiders, Rumblefish, and That Was Then, This is Now.
 There was nothing wrong with the Hinton books — they did correspond rather nicely to the current events in nearby East Los Angeles and even in our neighborhood.
-They were interesting and relatable, and not even remotely challenging, and would have been great casual or summer reading.
+They were interesting and relatable, and not even remotely challenging, and would have been great casual or summer reading and suitable for reading during a free-reading period at school.
 But why spend time on them in a literature class?

-It could have been fun to explore the classics in a classroom, but I ended up doing most of it on my own at first, and then advancing farther in college as an English major.
-I’d be willing to bet that some of my classmates would have enjoyed the challenge as well, just as today’s kids might be surprised to enjoy books written long before they were born.
-Happily, libraries still exist for a little while, anyway, though many are selling books faster than they can be replaced.
-Make a date with yourself and read, and as C. S. Lewis advised, “after reading a new book, never . . . allow yourself another new one till you have read an old one in between.”
+I didn’t get to explore most of those classics in a classroom, but I ended up doing much of it on my own; then going still further in college as an English major; and beyond that with the Excellence in Literature curriculum.
+I’d be willing to bet that some of my classmates would have enjoyed the classics, too, just as today’s kids might be surprised to find they enjoy books written long before they were born.

 With the exception of a few textbook-like anthologies, the chart below lists the recommended reading material for Minnesota 7th and 8th graders in 1908: